qbead/qbead-website/src/content/lessons/000-the-device.md

 ## What is the Qbead

 The Qbead is a simulator that allows you to interact with a qubit with your hands
+Features:
-- Operations done via movement
+- All operations done via movement
 - Website-guided lecure materials
 - Fully programmable through USB and bluetooth
 - Open source (and cheap!) hardware and software